We have a variety of grants that are available each year. You can apply for them at the links below.

 as our church navigates an ever-changing world.

-In addition to congregational teams, CCK plans to send interested staff, moderators, and other regional leaders.
 Training sessions fill fast and registration early in the year is encouraged.
 The KLC Partnership Grant covers tuition and a Kansas Bible Chair Grant covers books, housing, and meals.
 Participants pay only a $25 commitment fee.

 After your application has been processed, follow the emailed instructions to register with Kansas Leadership Center and arrange for securing books from regional staff.